Eastern Arabia: Post-6th century

 From the time when Islam emerged in the 7th century until the early 16th century, the term Bahrain referred to the wider historical region of eastern Arabia stretching from Bubiyan Island to the Strait of Hormuz along the coast of the Persian Gulf.
-Eastern Arabians were amongst the first to embrace Islam during the time of the Prophet Muhammad, who ruled eastern Arabia through one of his representatives, Al-Ala'a Al-Hadhrami.
+Eastern Arabians were amongst the first to embrace Islam during the time of the Islamic prophet Muhammad, who ruled eastern Arabia through one of his representatives, Al-Ala'a Al-Hadhrami.
 Eastern Arabia embraced Islam in 628 (the seventh year of Hijrah; i.e. 7 AH).
 During the time of Umar I, a companion of Muhammad, Abu Hurairah was the governor of eastern Arabia.
 Umar I also appointed Uthman ibn Abi al-As, another companion of Muhammad, as governor of the area.
 Al Khamis Mosque, built during the reign of the Umayyad caliph Umar II, was one of the earliest mosques built in eastern Arabia.

 The expansion of Islam did not affect eastern Arabia's reliance on trade, and its prosperity continued to be dependent on markets in India and Mesopotamia.
 After Baghdad emerged as the seat of the caliph in 750 following the Abbasid Revolution, eastern Arabia greatly benefited from the city's increased demand for foreign goods, especially from China and South Asia.

 Eastern Arabia, and Bahrain more specifically, became a principal centre of knowledge for hundreds of years stretching from the early days of Islam in the 6th century to the 18th century.
 Philosophers of eastern Arabia were highly esteemed, such as the 13th-century mystic, Sheikh Maitham Al Bahrani (d.
 1299).
 The mosque of Sheikh Maitham and his tomb can be visited in the outskirts of Manama, near the district of Mahooz.